Durss/Twitchat/README.md

 - [x] Alert command to make Twitchat shake, blink, emit sound and display a message over everything else
 - [x] Edit your stream's info from Twitchat with possibility to create pressets
 - [x] Create a timer or a countdown with a simple command and show it on your stream
-- [x] Control spotify or deezer from chat commands *(create your own song request system)* and show currently playing track on your stream
+- [x] Control spotify from chat commands *(create your own song request system)* and show currently playing track on your stream
 - [x] Make it easier to follow a conversation between users
 - [x] Remember where you stopped reading the chat by clicking any message
 - [x] Track a user to make sure not to miss their messages